RezaSadeghiWSU/Sleep-quality-in-caregivers/Source code/Readme.md

 # The source code of paper "Sleep quality prediction in caregivers using physiological signals"

-%%% The functionality, inputs, and outputs of each individual files are described as follows:%%%
+%%% The functionality, inputs, and outputs of each individual file are described as follows:%%%

 File name: main.R

-Description: It contains the whole proceduress and run them by order
+Description: It contains all procedures and runs them in order.

-Input: all mudules
+Input: all modules

 Output: predicted models